CrackerCat/ReZygisk/README.md

 There are currently no available stable releases.
 (Coming Soon)

+## Translation

+As of now, we don't have integration with another platform for translations but you may contribute to the [add/webui](https://github.com/PerformanC/ReZygisk/tree/add/webui) branch.
+Please don't forget to include your GitHub profile in [TRANSLATOR.md](https://github.com/PerformanC/ReZygisk/blob/add/webui/TRANSLATOR.md) so that people can see your contribution.

 ## Support
 For any question related to ReZygisk or other PerformanC projects, feel free to join any of the following channels below: